The 3D OCT retinal scan; the latest in ocular diagnostic technology comes to Barnoldswick

 Unlike some opticians, we do not feel it necessary to perform the scan on everyone and the optometrist will advise you if they feel it necessary in your case.

 Glaucoma is an important condition to assess with an OCT, both for patients at risk of the condition and for monitoring established cases.
-By imaging and measuring the retinal nerve fibre cell layer (underneath the surface of the optic nerve head) we can assess any damage that is occurring far sooner than with traditional methods such as visual fields and pressure checks.
+By imaging and measuring the retinal nerve fibre cell layer (underneath the surface of the optic nerve head) we can assess any optic nerve damage that is occurring far sooner than with traditional methods such as direct / indirect ophthalmoscopy and retinal imaging.
 Early diagnosis is key in glaucoma, as any loss is not reversible, so an early diagnosis means we can begin treatment sooner and limit any future visual loss because of the condition.

 Other major eye conditions we suggest having an OCT scan for is macular degeneration, post cataract surgery, vitreous detachments, macula holes and diabetes.